NetheriteBlockXI/NetheriteBlockXI/readme.md

 #### Things I Dislike:
 - 🧅 Onions
 - 🍅 Tomatoes

+#### Things I Like:
+- Decaying Winter
+- Ultrakill
+- Demise of Eden
+- Industrialist

 Feel free to explore my repositories and projects!
-I'm always open to collaboration or discussions about coding ideas.
+I'm always open to discussions about coding ideas.
 Don’t hesitate to reach out!

 **Also Known As:** Zig, 3xp (or _3xp), xenon, void